 Impact on accounts receivable - management assess the impact as low, as the majority of income is charged and collected in advance.
-Impact on Loans receivable - the largest amount is that due from Inception Reading S.àr.l.
+Impact on Loans receivable - the largest amount is that due from Inception Reading S.àr.I.
 Management performed a specific IFRS9 calculation as to the recoverability of this loan and are satisfied that the valuable planning consent for a significant residential development post year end, further supports the recoverability of this balance.

-The UK business has debt from HSBC, Canada Life and RMB (via Tradegro S.àr.I), and is compliant with the covenant requirements under each facility.
-Due to the cost of the debt (part fixed and part variable) and the on-going low interest rate environment in the UK, management is confident of continuing to service all UK debt.
+The UK business has debt from HSBC, Canada Life and RMB (via Tradegro S.àr.l), and is compliant with the covenant requirements under each facility.
+Due to the cost of the debt (part fixed and part variable) and the on-going low interest rate environment in the UK, management is confident of continuing